alexbsec/portfolio/README.md

 be able to check all my projects, labs, CTFs and even play around with some web application functionalities present in this webpage (still in progress).

+<h2>Future Updates</h2>
+Thinking of implementing a comment session in labs' pages.
+This feature will need user to be authenticated.
+Also, thinking about on how to create some security breaches in order to test pentests skills.
+Studying a little to do so.

+I will add more PortSwigger labs solutions as I solve them.
+There are a few solutions that is yet not implemented.

+About page is blank, need to update that.
+There is also no reference to projects I've been developing.
+Will add that soon.

 <h2>As of Feb 4 - 2023</h2>
 Right now, the page has little functionalities.
 Suffixes are already removed.
 Login, sign-up and